umaryusuf11/DebuggerCardGameStart/README.md

 * Run BlackJack main - when prompted, give the username bob and the value 2 for number of players
 * What is the SECOND line of code to access maxscore?

-## Advanced Debugging with Unit Tests and Debugger
+## Debugging with Unit Tests and Debugger
 Now you have the basics of using a debugger, it's time to apply those skills to identifying some harder to find issues.

 ### Q6.
 Player Name